TNG-Modding/stellaris-starwars-ethics/description.md

 The Shroud ascension path has been replaced by a Force awakening, try it yourself and recontextualize your previous accomplishes!

-[h1]Mod and Ironman Compatibility[/h1]
-Since this mod only affects text and graphics, it is ironman compatible.
-Load this mod after all other government, personality, and event mods.

 [h1]Feedback[/h1]
 Thank you for trying Philosophically Star Wars!
 Please leave feedback as well as any bugs you may find.

 [spoiler]And may the Force be with you…[/spoiler]